kubernetes101/pib-dev/docs/inner-loop.md

     - Right click or click the `open in browser` icon
     - This will display the Swagger UI for MyApp in your local browser
     - NodePorts + Codespaces handles all the port forwarding automatically!

+> There are 5 unused Ports that are forwarded (30088, 31080, 31088, 32080, 32088).
+These are set up for the advanced scenario of running multiple apps simultaneously on the local cluster.

 ## Observability: Grafana